 Yes.
 Law students should submit a FAFSA application (or a FAFSA renewal application) by March 1 to ensure maximum financial aid consideration for all federal programs, including the Federal Work Study program.
 In addition to completing a FAFSA application, law students must reapply each year for a private or Federal Direct Graduate PLUS loan.

 Can I access my financial aid information online?

 Yes.
-Law students can access their most up to date financial aid and billing information via USF Connect.
-Click here for more information.
+Law students can access their most up to date financial aid and billing information via MyUSF.

 Is there any financial aid available if I enroll in summer session classes?

 Yes.
-Financial aid in the summer is available to continuing students through private or Federal Direct Graduate PLUS loans.
-Click here for more information.
+Summer financial aid is available to continuing students through private or Federal Direct Graduate PLUS loans.